bridge-exe/Praat-Note-Parser/README.txt

 Introduction:
-Utility code used to parse the frequencies, notes, and relative positions of the Toussian Musical Surrogate Language.
+This is a utility code used to parse the frequencies, notes,and relative musical positions of the Toussian Musical Surrogate Language.
+It outputs a TextGrid file, which may be exported into ELAN for automatic annotation.

 Instructions:
 1. Select audio and video files.